benedicteb/outcast/README.md

 =======

 This is our contribution to SonenGameJam autumn 2015 we're we make a game from scratch over the course of one weekend.
+[Here](http://sonengamejam.org/) is some more information about this event.

 Our game is a zelda-style top-down 2d-adventuregame where the goal is to discover your past.
 You do this by gathering pages from a journal that you